A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The Early Universe

 The characteristic scale $a_1$ marks the transition between the vacuum energy era and the $\alpha$-era.
-The equation of state (\ref{early1}) interpolates smoothly between the vacuum energy era ($p=-\rho c^2$ and $\rho=\rho_P$) and the $\alpha$-era ($p=\alpha\rho c^2$ and $\rho_{\alpha}\sim\rho_P/(a/a_1)^{3(1+\alpha)}$).
-It provides therefore a ``unified'' description of the vacuum energy (Planck) era and of the $\alpha$-era in the early universe.
+The~equation of state (\ref{early1}) interpolates smoothly between the vacuum energy era ($p=-\rho c^2$, $\rho=\rho_P$) and the $\alpha$-era ($p=\alpha\rho c^2$, $\rho_{\alpha}=\rho_P/(a/a_1)^{3(1+\alpha)}$).
+It provides therefore a ``unified'' description of the vacuum energy (Planck) era and $\alpha$-era in the early universe.
 This amounts to summing the {\it inverse} of the densities of these two phases.
-Indeed, Eq. (\ref{early2}) may be rewritten as
+Indeed, Equation~(\ref{early2}) can be rewritten as